Lartu/ldpl/README.md

 ## How to use this compiler

 First, `make ldpl` in the `src` folder.
 Then write some LDPL source code, say `source.lsc`.
 Then compile and run said source code using `ldpl source.lsc`.
 Done!

+## License

+LDPL is distributed under the GNU General Public License 3.0.